Last updated January 2025

-But unlike many retailers that specialize in selling things, music stores generally offer some services other stores don’t: instrument rentals and lease-to-buy plans.
-This is all inspired by—and tailored to—students (usually schoolkids) who passionately take up violin, flugelhorn, et al. and then discover they’d rather play basketball/video games.
-The theory: Why shell out for an expensive piece of equipment until you know you’re joining the symphony or going on tour with Katy Perry?
+Music stores generally offer some services other retailers don’t: instrument rentals and lease-to-buy plans.
+This is all inspired by—and tailored to—schoolkids who passionately take up the violin, flugelhorn, et al., and then discover they’d rather play basketball/video games.
+The theory: Why shell out for expensive equipment until you know you’re joining the symphony or going on tour with Taylor Swift?

 But is renting a sax, trumpet, or drum set a good deal?
 We called local instrument stores that offered month-to-month or short-term (usually three- to six-month) rental programs to ask about their prices and terms.

-On a high note, unless you find a Stradivarius for cheap on Craigslist, it’s a better short-term deal to rent than to buy.
-For example, for a flute (brands and models vary by store) retailers quoted us monthly rental fees of $14–$40.
-Prices for flutes ranged from $100 for a plastic “student” flute to upwards of $500 or $1,000 for fancier styles.
-For a trombone, retailers quoted us $16–$26 a month; buying one can run from a few hundred to several thousand dollars.
+On a high note, unless you find a Stradivarius for cheap on Facebook Marketplace, it’s a better short-term deal to rent than to buy.
+For example, for a trumpet (brands and models vary by store) retailers quoted us monthly rental fees of $15–$32; purchasing a similar horn would cost $500 and up.
+You can hire a flute for $17 and up per month; to buy one will run you $300 to $1,500.
 And string instruments—violins, cellos—as well as some woodwinds often need to be traded in or replaced as kids grow, which also makes leasing make good financial sense.

 Some schools also offer rental programs, too, often at even cheaper rates than stores.
 Music teachers and band directors may also know of rental deals or used instrument sources.